jerome-trc/biomorph/doc/lumps.md

 #### `templates` (array)

 As an alternative to defining perks using the fields above, one can also predefine perk node templates.
-A template needs to have a unique `id` field that sets it apart from all other templates, and must also have a `class` and `category`.
+A template needs to have a unique `id` field that sets it apart from all other templates, and must also have a `class`.
 You can then define a node in the `perks` array, assign it a template using the `"template"` key, and then give it a UUID, position, and neighbour array.